 Cardholder: The customer who owns the credit card being used for purchase.

 Card Association: VISA, Mastercard, American Express, and Discover.
 These are not banks, but rather governing bodies that set interchange rates, arbitrate between acquiring and issuing banks, and maintain and improve their networks.

 Issuing Bank: The cardholder’s bank.
-They issue cards to consumers and are a part of card associations.
-Issuing banks pay acquiring banks for the purchases their cardholders make.
+They issue cards to consumers and pay acquiring banks for the purchases their cardholders make.
 The cardholder then has the responsibility to pay back that amount in accordance with their credit card agreement.